 In general, this procedure takes on average 15-30 minutes to perform.
 The procedure may take longer depending upon the intervention that may be required for any individual patient.

 During the procedure, a video endoscope will be inserted into the anus.
 The scope will then be advanced through the inside of the colon to the cecum (the last part of the colon).
 Inspection, removal of polyps, etc. usually occur during withdrawal of the endoscope.

-Patients undergoing this procedure usually receive a combination of intravenous anesthetics.
-These are usually Demerol (meperidine), Versed (midazolam), or Fentanyl.
-The exact combination, dose, and frequency of each of these are individualized for each patient.
+Patients undergoing this procedure receive an intravenous anesthetic (Propofol).
+The exact dose and frequency is individualized for each patient.
 In most cases, patients do not remember their procedure or are adequately sedated such that the discomfort is well tolerated.

 During the procedure, the nurse assisting your physician with the procedure will continuously monitor your heart rate, oxygen saturation, and blood pressure.
 Thus, should any difficulties occur, your physician and his team will be aware of the change quickly.